 Mechanical homogenization is based principally on mechanical shear and the disruption of structures that include tissues from plants, animals, or humans.
 This mechanical breakdown is assisted to some degree by cavitational forces.
 Regardless, the operational variables for mechanical homogenization are time, rotor speed, and rotor type.

-Mechanical homogenizers have a reputation for breaking samples down to nanometer-sized particles, and this is certainly true for long, high-speed runs.
-But as Holly Yacko Archibald – sales director at PRO Scientific (Oxford, CT) – notes, breakdown into almost any particle size domain is possible.
+Mechanical homogenizers have the reputation for breaking samples down to nanometer-sized particles, and this is certainly true for long, high-speed runs.
+But as Ms. Archibald notes, breakdown into almost any particle size domain is possible.
 “It’s possible to gently mix samples by running for a few seconds at low speed, which will provide a broader particle size bandwidth.”

 Another misconception involves the alleged inability to process very small sample sizes, an important consideration as samples become more valuable.
 Mechanical probes have no problem processing samples even in 0.5 mL tubes, assures Ms. Archibald.

-Since mechanical homogenizers resemble kitchen blenders, some cost-conscious lab managers assume that a $12 appliance will perform as well as a homogenizer.
-While that may be true for some easily processed samples for which precision and reproducibility are nonissues, dedicated homogenizers hold several trumps over blenders.
+Since mechanical homogenizers resemble kitchen blenders in many ways, some cost-conscious lab managers assume that a $12 appliance will perform as well as a homogenizer.
+While that may be true for some easily processed samples for which precision and reproducibility are nonissues, dedicated homogenizers hold several trumps over simple blenders.

 The main advantage of dual-mode homogenization is the ability to reach submicron particle sizes rapidly and reproducibly while mitigating somewhat the drawbacks of both modes.
 Mechanical and ultrasonic homogenization occur sequentially: First, mechanical disruption handles the larger-sized particles, then the ultrasonic probe turns on to complete the process.
 Alternatively, users may use either mode alone.

-Since ultrasound tends to heat samples through cavitational effects, it’s not always suitable for heat-sensitive samples.
-Dual-mode homogenization minimizes sample contact with ultrasound, thereby sparing labile analytes from long exposure to ultrasound.
+Since ultrasound tends to heat samples through cavitational effects, the technique is not always suitable for heat-sensitive samples.
+Dual-mode homogenization minimizes sample contact with ultrasound to a minimum, thereby sparing labile analytes from long exposure to ultrasound.